porcinus/mk_arcade_joystick_rpi/README.md

 ** Please see the [Recalbox mk_arcade_joystick_rpi](https://github.com/recalbox/mk_arcade_joystick_rpi/) repository for more info**

 ## Revisions
-UPDATE 0.1.6.1 : Added support for Force Feedback via GPIO and/or PWM(PCA9633), see "Optional Flags" for information, note: can not be compares to a real controller due to hardware limitations.
+UPDATE 0.1.6.1 : Added support for Force Feedback via GPIO and/or PWM(PCA9633), see "Optional Flags" for information, note: can not be compares to a real controller due to hardware limitations, to be consider as experimental.

 UPDATE 0.1.6.0 : Full integration of analog config builder, new make target (`config`) and `evTestValues.sh` as an `evtest` utility.